emory-libraries/Alma-Public/SetOclcHoldings/README.md

 # Under Construction!!!
-#### Authors: Alex Cooper, Bernardo Gomez, Lisa Hamlett
+#### Contributers: Alex Cooper, Bernardo Gomez, Erin Grant, Lisa Hamlett
 #### python version 2.7.5
 #### bash version 4.1.2(1)
-#### Purpose: Delete OCLC holdings for deleted and withdrawn bibliographic records
+#### Purpose: Set OCLC holdings for deleted and withdrawn bibliographic records
-#### Dependencies: titles that have been deleted or withdrawn will have their OCLC holdings removed ; analytics is used to produce the list of OCLC numbers ; sru is used to ensure that there are no duplicate holdings in Alma
+#### Dependencies: titles that have been newly added will have their OCLC holdings set ; analytics is used to produce the list of OCLC numbers
 -----------------------------------------------------

 ### master script to run the script(s) below

 added to crontab

->06 09 * * * bash /alma/bin/delete_oclc_holdings.sh 2> /tmp/delete_oclc_holdings.log
+>06 09 * * * bash /alma/bin/set_oclc_holdings.sh 2> /tmp/set_oclc_holdings.log

 -------------------------------------------------------

 ### get OCLC numbers API
 ##### Purpose: retrieve OCLC number from Analytics report for Yesterday's deletes via an API call and check via a SRU call that the bib record is no longer in Alma by checking for the OCLC number
-##### Dependencies: Relies on Analytics reports based on these queries [1_days_deleted.sql](https://github.com/Emory-LCS/Alma-Public/blob/master/DeleteOclcHoldings/1_days_deleted.sql), [WithdrawnMonographs1-CollectMMSIDs.sql](https://github.com/Emory-LCS/Alma-Public/blob/master/DeleteOclcHoldings/WithdrawnMonographs1-CollectMMSIDs.sql), [WithdrawnMonographs2-ExcludeNon-WDs.sql](https://github.com/Emory-LCS/Alma-Public/blob/master/DeleteOclcHoldings/WithdrawnMonographs2-ExcludeNon-WDs.sql), [WithdrawnMonographs3Final.sql](https://github.com/Emory-LCS/Alma-Public/blob/master/DeleteOclcHoldings/WithdrawnMonographs3Final.sql)
+##### Dependencies: Relies on Analytics reports based on these queries [SetOCLCHolTESTexclFULFILL.sql](https://github.com/Emory-LCS/Alma-Public/blob/master/DeleteOclcHoldings/WithdrawnMonographs2-ExcludeNon-WDs.sql), [SetOCLCHolTEST.sql](https://github.com/Emory-LCS/Alma-Public/blob/master/DeleteOclcHoldings/WithdrawnMonographs3Final.sql)

 input = config file with: